sdiehl28/tutorial-website/content/topics/db/sql.md

 ### Relational Database Management Systems

-Per [DB Engines](https://db-engines.com/en/ranking_trend) in December 2019, PostgreSQL is the fastest growing Database Management System and the fourth most popular overall.
+Per [DB Engines](https://db-engines.com/en/ranking_trend), PostgreSQL is the fastest growing Database Management System and the fourth most popular overall.
 It remains well behind the big three; Oracle MySQL and Microsoft SQL Server, however these three are in gradual decline.

 #### Some Observations